 Lounge areas are conveniently located on each floor within University Village.
 Loitering is not permitted in lounge or TV areas during quiet hours (11:00 p.m. — 8:00 a.m. daily).
 If noise violations are a concern, HRE staff may elect to close and secure study and meeting rooms during quiet hours (11:00 p.m. — 8:00 a.m. daily).

-The meeting rooms in Phase I and Phase II may be reserved for academic and programming purposes.
+The meeting rooms in Peregrine and Griffin may be reserved for academic and programming purposes.
 Residents/faculty/staff may submit a Room Reservation Request via the Department of Housing and Residential Education website.
-Student organizations may submit a Room Reservation Request with the approval from the Office of Campus Life & Student Activies.
+Student organizations may submit a Room Reservation Request with the approval from the Office of Campus Life & Student Activities.
 A list of available rooms may be found on the Department of Housing and Residential Education’s website.

 Please employ these useful tips when using the laundry rooms.
 It will go a long way in creating a clean and comfortable living environment for everyone in the community as well as enhance safety measures.

 - Please clean out the lint trap in the dryer after each use.
 Neglecting to clean the lint trap will not only inconvenience the next resident who uses the dryer, but more importantly, it can create a fire hazard.
 Lint build-up in the trap can cause the pilot light to spark and set fire to the lint.
 As responsible University Village community members, residents must do their part to keep The University Village community clean and protect the community against fire hazards.

 - Please clean up after yourself while you are using the laundry room and after you have finished your laundry; this includes, but is not limited to: removing lint from lint traps, discarding used dryer sheets, cleaning up spilled laundry detergent, and other miscellaneous laundry materials.
 It is important for University Village residents to be considerate of their fellow community members when using community resources.